 While the king was seated on his royal throne … he saw the person who wrote this [Matthew], called him to him, and told him to sit on the steps between the throne and the floor of the church.
 “You have seen all these things,” said the king, “and you have firmly impressed what you have seen on your mind?”
 To which he replied, “Indeed yes, my lord, for they are worthy of retention; this day’s proceedings have been truly magnificent” … [The king said] “I command you to write a clear and detailed account of all these proceedings to be entered indelibly in a book, so that their memory cannot on any account be lost to posterity down the ages”.
 And he invited the person to whom he said this to dinner with his three companions .

 Extensive use of illustrations

-Illustrations were not unknown in other medieval chronicles, but few other contemporaries are known to have made such wide use of thoughtful illustrations to illustrate the events of the day.
+Illustrations were not unknown in other medieval chronicles, but few contemporaries are known to have made such wide use of thoughtful illustrations to depict the events of the day.
 For example, alongside text describing the effects on England of the Papal Interdict of 1208 – 1214, he drew bells with their ropes looped up so that they could not be be tolled, and at the end, the bell ropes unlooped so they could be rung once more.